ickarakurt/cemkarakurt/src/content/blog/date-time-software-development-complexities-concerns.md

 ### Example: Saving the Date Submitted by the User

 You need to save the date submitted by the user.
-In frontend, you use the below code to get the current date and time:
+In [**frontend**](https://cemkarakurt.com/tags/frontend/ "frontend"), you use the below code to get the current date and time:

 ```ts
 function getFormattedDate() {